jhlq/go-flare/README.md

 ./go-flare sendERC20 @YFLR 0x213E269a503AD47Db5fa115905CbE3bE1aF490E3 10
 ```

+Edit the file hosts.txt to change which node you connect to.

 Available commands and their usage can be garnered from running go-flare and utilizing the help flag.

 FLR-20 tokens operate with the same interface as ERC-20 ones.